Bra Sizing Mysteries: 5 Things You Didn't Know

 Note: Although everyone’s breasts are different sizes, if you’ve noticed that your breasts are becoming increasingly uneven or asymmetrical, then this could be a sign of breast cancer.
 Seek a professional evaluation to ensure your breasts stay healthy!

 3. The size of your breasts fluctuates frequently.

 You may have noticed that your breast size increases at certain times of the month and decreases at others.
 This is because your bra size changes multiple times over your lifetime.
 This is due to many factors, including what stage you’re in your menstrual cycle, pregnancy, age, weight, and even tobacco usage, which can cause your breasts to sag and shrink.

 It’s perfectly normal to find your breast size fluctuating throughout the year.
 Experts recommend being professionally fitted every six months in order to find your perfect fit year-round.
 That may sound very frequent, but regular fittings are the best way to ensure you’re experiencing maximum comfort every day!
-Schedule an appointment at our Trusst headquarters in Pittsburgh for an expert fitting tailored just for you.
+Schedule a bra fitting at our Trusst showroom in Pittsburgh for an expert fitting tailored just for you.

 4. Sizes vary by brand.